Vesicle formation induced by thermal fluctuations: Model

 {\bf Membrane phase field model}

-One can write the free energy of the membrane from equation (\ref{eq:HelfrichHam6}) as a function of an order parameter $\phi$ and its derivatives \cite{campelo06}.
+{ Phase field models are used in problems where tracking the position of an interface can be difficult or computationally costly.
+These models have been used to study membranes successfully in the past for both equilibrium and dynamic systems \cite{campelo08,Misbah,LazaroSM1,Du}.} One can write the free energy of the membrane from equation (\ref{eq:HelfrichHam6}) as a function of an order parameter $\phi$ and its derivatives \cite{campelo06}.
 This order parameter $\phi$ will define if a given point in space corresponds to: the membrane, the inner, or the outer fluid of the vesicle.
-We can obtain the dynamic equation by doing the functional derivative of both of the free energy contributions and write the temporal evolution as
+We can obtain the dynamic equation by performing the functional derivative of both contributions to the free energy and write the temporal evolution. { The dynamic equation is a Ginzburg-Landau formalism (model B \cite{hohenberg1977theory}) for a conserved order parameter as }

 in which the mean and spontaneous curvature $F_{C_0}$ contribution reads like \cite{campelo08}